BAK2K3/hard-drivers/TESTING.md

 # Feature Testing

-_Testing the Functional Requirements was completed manually, with each feature being tested as described below._
+_Testing the Features was completed manually, with each feature being tested as described below._

 ## Navigation bar (Navbar)